 straight from the tap.
 I pumped for her for about 3 months but was

-battling post pardum depression and I decided to just give formula!
+battling postpartum depression, and I decided to just give formula!

 If I had heard of all the recalls and deaths that were going on by

-giving formula, I would of done everything to relactate with her also!
+giving formula, I would have done everything to relactate with her also!